tomaszkacprzak/tomaszkacprzak.github.io/index.md

 I am a Bilder of the [Dark Energy Survey](http://www.darkenergysurvey.org), the largest ground-based cosmological observational survey to date.
 I have been involved in DES since 2012, with the following contributions:

-- As the Simulations Working Group coordinator and a memeber of the Science Committee (2022-), I organize new projects and collaboration in the area of simulation-based inference and provide CosmoGridV1 simulations,
+- As the Simulations Working Group coordinator and a memeber of the Science Committee (2022-), I organize new projects and collaboration in the area of simulation-based inference and provide CosmoGridV1 simulations.

-- I led the first simulation-based inference cosmology mesurement with DES, using shear peaks and the Science Verification dataset ([MNRAS 2016, 463, 4](https://academic.oup.com/mnras/article/463/4/3653/2646308)), followed by the full survey area analysis in DES Year 3 ([MNRAS 2022, 511, 2](https://academic.oup.com/mnras/article-abstract/511/2/2075/6511572)),
+- I led the first simulation-based inference cosmology mesurement with DES, using shear peaks and the Science Verification dataset ([MNRAS 2016, 463, 4](https://academic.oup.com/mnras/article/463/4/3653/2646308)), followed by the full survey area analysis in DES Year 3 ([MNRAS 2022, 511, 2](https://academic.oup.com/mnras/article-abstract/511/2/2075/6511572)).

 - I worked extensively on galaxy shape measurements for weak gravitational lensing, image simulations, and noise biases in shear calibrations, and contributed significantly to DES Science Verification weak lensing analysis ([MNRAS 2016, 460, 2](https://academic.oup.com/mnras/article/460/2/2245/2609178)).